-I am an Honorary Psychosexual and Relationship Therapist currently in training at The Centre for Psychosexual Health.
-As part of my training, I am delighted to be undertaking a placement with Controlling Chemsex.
+I am a Psychosexual and Relationship, and I did my training at The Centre for Psychosexual Health.
+As part of my training, I was delighted to be undertaking a placement with Controlling Chemsex.

 PRT (Psychosexual and Relationship Therapy) is a branch of psychotherapy that deals with all issues regarding sex, sexuality and human relationships.

 Some sexual dysfunctions may be due to psychological problems such as anxiety, depression or other mental health problems.
 Emotional difficulties, such as unresolved grief or unhappiness due to other problems in a relationship, can also have an impact on sexual function.
 Sometimes symptoms are situational, which means that they only happen under certain circumstances.